Prof9/exe6edit/readme.md

 Modifications
 -------------
-This is a modified version of EXE6 SaveDataEditor by haru_arc that adds the following features:
+This is a modified version of EXE6 SaveDataEditor by haru_arc.
+See the changelog for the full list of modifications.

-* English language support.
-* Language switching.
-* Fixed chip data for DblBeast, Gregar and Falzar
-* Fixed palette for DblBeast, Gregar and Falzar
-* Support for .sv1, .sv2, etc. files.

 Changes were made starting 22 July 2016.
 An overview of the modifications can be found in the GitHub repository at https://github.com/Prof9/exe6edit-mod.